likewater/ping-pong/README.md

 | When returning the list, all numbers divisible by 5 will be replaced with the word "pong". | 7  | 1, 2, ping, 4, pong, ping, 7 |
 | When returning the list, all numbers divisible by 15 will be replaced with the word "ping-pong". | 15 | 1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, ping-pong|

 ###This is the initial release (1.0).
-Check out my page on gh-pages: https://likewater.github.io/track-suggester/
+Check out my page on gh-pages: https://likewater.github.io/ping-pong/

 #Getting Started

 ###Feel free to use any of my code for your own purposes.
-There is nothing to download.
-Just fill out the questionnaire and press submit.
+There is nothing sacred here.

 #Built with the following tools: